jayinc/docs/content/dev-tools/overview.md

 Our development library offering consists of
 - Client libraries,
-- precomplied gRPC stubs, and
+- precompiled gRPC stubs, and
 - raw gRPC protocol definitions.

 # Which one should I use?